 - sea salt or kosher salt and pepper, to taste

-First, heat the chopped onions in olive oil, butter or margarine stove top in a large skillet.
-Allow the onions to cook, stirring occasionally, for about 5-7 minutes, until they are softened.
+- First, heat the chopped onions in olive oil, butter or margarine stove top in a large skillet.
+Allow the onions to cook, stirring occasionally, for about 5 to 7 minutes until they are softened.
 Next, add the Israeli couscous to the skillet, and toast the grains, stirring, for just a minute or two, until they are lightly browned.

 See also: Our favorite vegetarian risotto recipes